searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

-DCP Content object
+Searchisko Content object
 ==================

-This document describes main content object which can be pushed to and retrieved or searched from DCP.
+This document describes main content object, which can be pushed to and retrieved or searched from Searchisko.

-DCP Content object is a JSON document with a free structure.
+Searchisko Content object is a JSON document with a free structure.
 There is no restriction how many key value pairs must be defined or in what structure.
-Some system data fields are defined by DCP, some are added into the content inside DCP during push.
+Some system data fields are defined by Searchisko, some are added into the content inside Searchisko during push.
 Those data fields are prefixed by `sys_`:

 <table border="1">
 <thead>